The Psychological Aspect of Addiction

 What Is Psychological Dependence?

 The term “psychology” refers to behavioral processes that relate to mood, emotions, or the mind.
 Psychological dependence has to do with the emotional and mental processes that relate to the development and recovery from a substance abuse disorder or addiction.
 Our moods and behaviors take root in the mind.
 When you begin to use drugs or alcohol, the way you think and feel changes.
 Once a person becomes accustomed to experiencing certain thoughts and moods while high, their minds become just as addicted as their bodies.
-The psychological aspect of addiction is just as serious as physical dependency.
-The two do not exist separate from each other but are rather intertwined to create an overall addiction.
+The psychological model of addiction is just as serious as physical dependency.
+The two do not exist separately from each other but are rather intertwined to create an overall addiction.

-Addiction Side Effects Associated With Psychological Addiction
+Addictive Side Effects Associated with Psychological Addiction

 Emotion plays a big role in substance abuse.
-People may turn to drugs or alcohol to cope with negative emotions and they may associate certain positive emotions with these substances.
+People may turn to drugs or alcohol to cope with negative emotions, and they may associate certain positive emotions with these substances.
 Psychological dependence is largely referred to as the cognitive and emotional aspects of addiction or withdrawal from drugs and alcohol.
 Rather than the body’s physical change as a result of drug abuse, the psychological model of addiction is centered on emotions related to using these substances.
-The most common psychological symptoms of addiction include:

 • Addiction cravings